Projects

 πŸ“… 2023 – Ongoing

-Field aging of asphalt concrete (AC) mixtures is a complex phenomenon resulting in significant changes in the rheological properties and chemistry of binders and impacting key performance characteristics of asphalt mixtures.
-Laboratory simulation of the field aging characteristics of asphalt concrete (AC) mixes is essential in characterizing its long-term performance.
+Field aging of asphalt concrete (AC) mixtures is a complex phenomenon that results in significant changes in the rheological properties and chemistry of binders, thereby impacting key performance characteristics of asphalt mixtures.
+Laboratory simulation of the field aging characteristics of asphalt concrete (AC) mixes is essential in characterizing their long-term performance.
 Hence, long-term aging protocols have become a key part of the Balanced Mix Design (BMD) framework adopted by many state and local agencies.

-Fracture Characterization of Polymer Modified Mixes for Applications in Diverse Climatic Region
+Fracture Characterization of Polymer-Modified Mixes for Applications in Diverse Climatic Regions

 🀝Sponsor: Southwest Pavement Technology